Search skillsforcare.org.uk

 Think about what makes your ideal personal assistant.

-A brief description about the type of person that you want to apply.
+Write a brief description about the type of person that you want to apply.

 • Think about what values, skills, experience and qualifications they need.